BennyHinrichs/image-resizer/README.md

 # Hello

 Thank you for visiting my repo.

-# Additional Possibilities
+Below are notes on possible future developments.

 ## Frontend
 - Filter by MIME type
 - Error handling for failed upload
 - Cap batch size